Designing For Yourself

-Coming up with our business name and logo has not been a quick process.
-We’ve put a lot of work into setting up this business and we needed to get the name and look established so we could move forward, but making that commitment was tough.
+Coming up with our business name and logo was not a quick process.
+We put a lot of work into setting up this business and we needed to get the name and look established so we could move forward, but making that commitment was tough.

 We started the naming process by hanging a sheet of poster board in our living room to collect our (and our friends’) ideas.

 Some were better than others, but nothing really stuck.
-We eventually lost steam with the name developing, as seems to happen when we can’t come up with a brilliant idea right off the bat, and the poster sat untouched for several months.
+We ruminated on things a while, and the poster sat untouched for several months.
 Fast forward to New Years Eve; I have a few drinks and blurt out “Small Batch!”
 And that was it.
 Our months of careful consideration are trumped by beer.

 Now, onto the logo.
 I consistently find personal branding projects to be some of the most difficult jobs to work on.
 I always think it’s going to be easy because there aren’t any outside clients involved.
 When I’m doing a logo for someone else, I need to make sure I really understand what that person/company does, which requires research.
 Who is their audience?
 Who are their competitors?
 What the heck is cloud computing?
 Etc.